Raviv140/SVD-Implemantation/README.md

 A python implemantation of the Singular Values Decomposition (SVD) A pure implemantation without the built-in function from linalg library svd().
 The SVD is a remarkable matrices decomposition using to several uses such as :
-1) Rigid transformation
+1) Rigid transformation .
-2) In machine learning field
+2) In machine learning field - PCA algorithm to reduce number of features .
-3) In PCA algorithm to reduce number of features .
+3) Statistics field .

 ## The function it self :